Booking Terms and Conditions

 - 16.1.1 The Owner shall provide and maintain at least one fire extinguisher, which is approved and manufactured to EN3 standards for portable fire extinguishers, and ensure it is fit for purpose for the vessel and ready for immediate use in case of fire.

-- 16.1.2 Owners shall not refuel on site unless they do so at a designated fueling berth.
-The Owner is to vacate the berth immediately when the fueling operation is completed.
+- 16.1.2 Owners shall not refuel on site unless they do so at a designated fuelling berth.
+The Owner is to vacate the berth immediately when the fuelling operation is completed.
 Where fuel is required to be transferred in portable containers, the Company reserves the right to refuse the use of any container deemed unfit for the purpose.

-- 16.1.3 Owners shall at all times obey the speed limits within the Harbor and Premises.
+- 16.1.3 Owners shall at all times obey the speed limits within the Harbour and Premises.

 - 17.1 Subject to Clause 16.2, no work shall be done on the Vessel, gear, equipment or other goods while on the Premises without the Company's prior written consent other than the minor running repairs or minor maintenance of a routine nature by the Owner, his regular crew or members of his family so as to not cause a nuisance, or annoyance, to any other customer or person residing in the vicinity, and any works carried out will not interfere with the Company's schedule of work.
 At no time will the Owner, his regular crew or members of his family access prohibited areas.

 17.2 Prior written consent will not be unreasonably withheld where: